High Country Calling

 An open road and the wind’s song and the autumn’s waking,

-And a grey mist on the vale’s face, and a grey dawn breaking.
+And a grey mist on the vale’s face, and a pink dawn breaking.

 I must go into the hills again, for the call of the mountainside

 Is a wild call and a clear call that may not be denied;

 And all I ask is a freshened breeze with the white clouds flying,

 And the pine’s sigh and the stream’s song, and the eagle’s crying.